 Lawn reduction is a big part of creating an earth-friendly, sustainable landscape.
-As lawn area decreases, you end up mowing less, using less water, and greatly reducing the use of fertilizers and chemicals – if you even bothered with them in the first place.
+A smaller lawn means you’ll mow less, use less water, and greatly reduce the need for any lawn fertilizers or chemicals – if you even bothered with them in the first place.
 Groundcovers can help you get to a lawn-free yard even faster.

-Unlike a lawn, the use of native groundcovers can result in increased biodiversity in your yard.
-You will attract even more beneficial creatures if you employ a variety of plants, and include a few simple water features.
-Shallow watering dishes at ground level and bird baths will attract and serve birds and pollinators of all sorts.
-In moist settings, dense ground covers are known to attract snails and slugs – and we are here to tell you that this is a good thing!
+Besides being a great lawn substitute, native groundcovers can increase the biodiversity in your yard.
+You’ll attract even more beneficial creatures if you plant a variety of groundcovers of varying heights, and include a few simple water features.
+Include shallow watering dishes at ground level, as well as bird baths, to attract and serve birds and pollinators of all sorts.
+In a moist setting, dense groundcovers may attract snails and slugs.
 Newts and toads, and some birds such as thrushes, love to eat slugs and snails.

 When gardening in collaboration with nature, the importance of selecting plants that are suited to the soil type and conditions at your site cannot be over emphasized.
 The benefits of moisture retention, weed prevention, and reduced maintenance are the natural result of well-sited, happy plants – the right plants in the right location.

 This low woodland shows Golden Groundsel – often referred to simply as “Packera” – growing naturally with Sensitive Fern.
-Both plants prefer moist soils and partial shade, and they look quite good together:
+Both plants prefer moist soils and light shade, and they look quite good together:

 Prairie Smoke is a slower colonizer, but the fluffy spring seed heads are so worth it!
 Great for sunny rock gardens and dry to medium soils (but not clay).
-It will do best if planted with other low growers like Harebell and Junegrass, as it doesn’t compete well when shaded by large, talls plants:
+It will do best if planted with other low-growers like Harebell and Junegrass, as it doesn’t compete well when shaded by larger plants:

-Wild Geranium is not rhizomatous, but this clump forming woodland perennial does spread readily when it’s in a happy location.
+Wild Geranium is not rhizomatous, but this clump forming woodland perennial does spread readily when it’s happy in its location.
 Light shade is best.
 The springtime flowers rise above the attractive palmate leaves.
 Plant it around the base of trees, it doesn’t mind!
-Combine it with Solomon’s Seal, ferns, trillium:
+Combine it with Solomon’s Seal, ferns and trillium:

 Canada Anemone often gets a bad rap for being an aggressive spreader, but it just needs a thought-out planting strategy.
 If planted in partial shade, it will spread toward the sunny areas.
 Make sure that adjacent area are densely planted, as it will take advantage of openings, but won’t invade a dense cover.
 Or plant it between structures and surrounded by hardscape.
 Canada Anemone blooms for an extended period in spring and can be combined with sedges to cover large areas: